 I get this question a lot: how long does it take to get a degree in Criminal Justice?
-Well, that all depends on which degree level you are asking about.
+Well, that all depends on which degree level you are thinking of conquering.
 Is it an Associates, a Bachelors, a Masters, or a PhD?
-Are you taking this degree at a traditional campus based university or college?
-Or, is the CJ degree from an online institution?
+Are you taking this degree at a traditional college / university campus?
+Or, is the CJ degree program offered primarily at an online college?

 Here’s the answer based on an average of the expected completion time frame: